Australian Central Bank Raises Interest Rates for the Third Time

 Thank you for listening to this episode of What It Means for Business.
 Have a good week.

 Today’s topic: The OECD Shuffles Its Economic Projections Worldwide.
+With Glenshore's Managing Director Amine Laouedj.

-Date of recording: 30 March 2026
+Date of production: 30 March 2026

 The views expressed in this episode are those of Glenshore and are provided for informational and educational purposes only.
 They do not constitute investment advice, financial advice, or a recommendation to take any particular action.
 This material may contain forward-looking statements.
 Past performance is not indicative of future results.
 Glenshore makes no representations or warranties, express or implied, as to the accuracy or completeness of the information provided and disclaims any liability for reliance on such information for any purpose.
 Each name of a third-party organization mentioned is the property of the company to which it relates and is used strictly for informational and identification purposes only.
 This material should not be copied, distributed, published, or reproduced in whole or in part without the express written consent of Glenshore.